Stay Balanced: Effective Ways to Combat College Burnout

 Editor: STEPS Staff

-It’s easy to feel overwhelmed in college, but you have the strength to persevere.
+It’s easy to feel overwhelmed in college, but you have the strength to persevere and overcome academic stress.
 Learn effective strategies to avoid burnout and stay motivated on your path to success.

 A person sits at a desk looking at a computer monitor displaying graphs and charts.
 They rest their forehead on their hand, appearing stressed or tired.
 The desk has a lamp, a potted plant, a coffee mug, and a notebook.
 The background is a dimly lit room.